astral-sh/ruff/crates/ruff_vendored/README.md

-# Red Knot

-Semantic analysis for the red-knot project.

-## Vendored types for the stdlib
+# Vendored types for the stdlib

 This crate vendors [typeshed](https://github.com/python/typeshed)'s stubs for the standard library.
 The vendored stubs can be found in `crates/ruff_vendored/vendor/typeshed`.
 The file `crates/ruff_vendored/vendor/typeshed/source_commit.txt` tells you the typeshed commit that our vendored stdlib stubs currently correspond to.